Vinelab/NeoEloquent/README.md

 Which makes them unsupported on purpose.
 If migrating from an `SQL`-based app they will be your boogie monster.

+### Pivot Tables in Many-To-Many Relationships
+This is not supported, instead we will be using [Edges](#edges) to work with relationships between models.

 ### `_nodeId` property

 - The `_node_id` property is reserverd, do not assign a property `_nodeId` to a Node unless you would like it to actually be the Node id,